New ORTLIEB Atrack BP

 With the Atrack BP, the next big gravel bike adventure can begin.

-"The Atrack BP is waterproof, robust, adjustable and very comfortable to organise and open.
-A true all-round backpack that shows its strengths when it’s wet and dirty."
+"The Atrack BP is water-proof, robust, individually adjustable, and very comfortable in terms of organization and access.
+An all-rounder that really shows its strength when things get wet and dirty."

 Andi